 How are ARNPs educated and trained?

 ARNPs complete either a master's or doctoral degree program.
 They receive advanced clinical training beyond that of a registered nurse.

 ARNPs also complete national certification, periodic peer review, clinical outcome evaluations and adhere to a code for ethical practices.

 ARNPs care for patients across many health care services within clinic and hospital settings at Swedish.

-These services can include general health, such as acute care, family and gerontology, women’s, neonatal and pediatric/child, psychiatric/mental health.
+These services can include general health, such as acute care, family and gerontology, women’s, neonatal and pediatric/child, and psychiatric/mental health.

-These services also include specialties, such as allergy and immunology, cardiovascular, dermatology, emergency, endocrinology, gastroenterology, hematology and oncology, neurology, stroke, neurological surgery, occupational health, orthopedics, pulmonology and respiratory, sports medicine, urology, and vascular surgery.
+These services also include specialties, such as allergy and immunology, cardiovascular, dermatology, emergency, endocrinology, gastroenterology, hematology and oncology, neurology, stroke, neurological surgery, occupational health, orthopedics, pulmonology and respiratory, sports medicine, urology and vascular surgery.